SohaibKhaliq/Volunteer-System/CODE_OF_CONDUCT.md

-# Code of Conduct - Eghata
+# Code of Conduct - Local Aid

 ## Our Pledge